Colposcopy – Glengarry Private Hospital, Perth

 Colposcopy – Introduction

 The main point of the colposcopy examination is to look at the cervix, using a special microscope, and find abnormal cells.
-These abnormal cells are usually picked up on a PAP smear.
+These abnormal cells are usually picked up after a smear test has been reported as abnormal.
 Other reasons for colposcopy are that we may need to look at the cervix if there has been some abnormal bleeding eg. bleeding after sex (post-coital bleeding), or if it’s felt the cervix looks unusual.

 Colposcopy – more information